Hopping Halves

 Craig Petty says...

-Cheetah Chips are a poker chip version of the hopping halves effect, offering a fresh twist on a classic routine.
+Cheetah Chips are a poker chip version of the 'hopping halves' effect.

 Mattgic says...

-The trick is simple but effective for close-up magic, playing with the audience's expectations as coins vanish and reappear in pockets or hands.
+The trick plays with the audience's expectations as coins vanish and reappear in pockets or hands, defying logic.
+The performer engages with the audience, adding humor and interaction.

 Sean Andrechak says...